 - The local DNS servers must be configured to use Umbrella as the sole DNS forwarders.

-- The DHCP scope must be configured to hand out IPs of the internal DNS servers to the Umbrella roaming clients.
+- The DHCP scope must be configured to hand out the IPs of the internal DNS servers.

 - The workstation's egress IP must match the configured local DNS server's egress IP's registered network.
 That is, the "originid" field in the results of the following two commands must match: